farlee2121/BlockScheduler/docs/Event-basedModel.md

 // since there is no class representing the manager.
 Thin layers like the read models can just be directly implemented as adapters.
 The abstraction is just the function signature and alias

 ```
+TODO:
-TODO: refactor for named rules with multiple targets, finish defining rule state models
+- [x] refactor for named rules with multiple targets, finish defining rule state models
   - the states are a bit muddled, validated, activated, inactive, and unvalidated are not really alternative states
   - Unvalidated, Validated, activated, deleted
     - this could be good, when activating i don't ever activate an unvalidated or deleted rule.
 Already active rules need not be activated again...

 I think that I can leave the list read model as-is.
 I don't expect them to have different actions based on state from the list view, that will come with the details view

-I think I might want to move all the rule crud to a statemachine
+- [x] I think I might want to move all the rule crud to a statemachine
   - this would couple a few workflows, but centralize rules on state
   - It would require me to have full state objects as input
-- would simplify the IO commands to just `GetRule = ruleId -> Rule` and `SaveRule -> Rule -> unit`
+  - would simplify the IO dependencies to just `GetRule = ruleId -> Rule` and `SaveRule -> Rule -> unit`
     - pro: I put off consideration of state representation
     - con?: I'm not sure how this relates to optimization.
-Batch operations should be attainable in the adapter, but what about cases where we need
+Batch operations should be attainable in the adapter, but what about cases where we need to represent state in UI
+      - concluded read model state is a bit different
   - Q: how does the stateMachine know all the different actions?
     - I'd have to create extra states like `UndeletedRule` and `UpdatedRule of UnvalidatedBlockRule`
     - I could also match on an action.
 That would allow me to push evaluation of both expected state and current state into the state machine
-- this highlights a potential issue.
+  - [ ] this highlights a potential issue.
 My current design relies on the background task to apply rules, but if a rule is created that should be currently active, then I want to activate it right away
+  - I'm realizing that passing the action and current state is the same as having a statemachine per command

+- [ ] balance activity state with other states
+  - active rules need to move to "Pending Delete" and the activity watcher should enforce pending deletes until their schedule runs out or end of day, then delete them
+  - potential here to require friend approval before removing
+  - What info do an inactive and active rule need?
+    - depends
+      - OPT: have a CreatedRule state that looks something like `(ValidatedRuleData, state)`
+        - pro: means I don't need all info available in later active/inactive models
+        - Q: what about updated rules, they need the same enforcement
+    - OPT: Directly return an Active/Inactive rule on create or update. means those states need to include all the data that `UnvalidatedBlockRule` does
+    - OPT: split unvalidated out of states? no go, i'd still need a way of handling updated events
+  - I also need a `PendingUpdate`, where an active rule does not apply update to activity state until the current trigger is over

+- [ ] make sure storage is in response to events returned from workflow
+- [ ] consider making real DTOs (With `toDomain` and `toDto` method)

+state machine
+- create
+  - can only be unvalidated, so validate -> Active/Inactive
+- Update
+  - validation fails -> return error
+  - validation succeeds ->
+    - active | PendingUpdate -> PendingUpdates
+    - PendingDelete -> PendingDelete
+    - inactive -> Active/Inactive
+    - Deleted -> Deleted (error?)
+- Delete
+  - active | PendingUpdate  | PendingDelete -> PendingDelete
+  - inactive -> delete
+  - unvalidated, Deleted -> do nothing or error
+- Activate (the only state that should be available is Inactive)
+  - deleted -> error
+  - _ -> Active
+- Deactivate
+  - PendingUpdate -> Inactive (updated?)
+  - PendingDelete -> Deleted
+  - Unvalidated -> error
+  - Deleted -> Deleted

+Valid/invalid seems to be separate from the other states, I should probably treat it separately and only group the known valid states together for the machine
+- this complicates what the validator should return, should it require someone else to pass it a constructor? should it just retun inactive and pipe through a separate function to determine activity?

+## Modeling Errors
+Per Chapter 10 of Domain Modeling Made functional
+- i should model domain error like validation of input data
+- I can choose to model or not model infrastructure errors
+  - the app is small and the consequences of exceptions limited.
+The only strategy i'd really use if for users or the lowest level infrastructure to retry the action
+  - I expect everything to be on one machine.
+I don't expect network interruptions or fickle operating conditions
+  - thus I think I should just let exceptions be thrown and catch them at top level

 ## adding capabilities